 6. Subway’s “Footlong” Lawsuit

-Case Summary: In 2013, a group of customers sued Subway, alleging that their “footlong” sandwiches were only 11 inches long.
+Case Summary: In 2013, a group of customers sued Subway, alleging their “footlong” sandwiches were only 11 inches long.

 Legal Implications of Frivolous Lawsuits

-- Waste of Judicial Resources: Courts are already burdened with legitimate cases.
-Frivolous lawsuits consume valuable time and resources.
+- Courts are already burdened with legitimate cases.
+Frivolous lawsuits consume valuable time and resources that could be used to address pressing legal matters.

 How to Spot a Frivolous Lawsuit

-- Absurd Claims: Look for exaggerated or implausible allegations.
+- Absurd Claims:

 Famous Quotes About Frivolous Lawsuits